- Day Safari Time of Day Day Safari

 She is a life-sized figure in the “America on the Move” exhibit at the Museum, and her face makes a GREAT story-telling image that you can learn to capture with your camera.

-You’ll learn about composition, white balance and how to cope with unique lighting situations without flash.
-How do you use your Smartphone to capture exhibits, paintings, sculptures, dioramas and other works of art with the existing low light?
+In this safari you will learn to position yourself (usually low and close) to get the most dramatic impact of the scene you are witnessing.
+You will learn how to use the advanced capabilities of your smartphone’s camera to get secret shots of funny or serious stories that you see, without alerting your subjects.
+You’ll learn about composition, white balance, different shooting modes, how to cope with unique lighting situations without flash, and how to you use your smartphone to capture exhibits, paintings, sculptures, dioramas and other works of art with the existing low light.
 We’ll show you how to tell stories and make an impact.

 Here are examples of images you can take on this safari: